 What does Sarmizegetusa Regia mean?

-This place is without a doubt worth visiting, first and foremost, for the landscape surrounding it: it is in the middle of the forest, in between tall, green trees, second of all for its historical significance, and third of all because it does not resemble anything else in Romania.
+This place is without a doubt worth visiting, first and foremost, for the landscape surrounding it (especially in Autumn): it is in the middle of the forest, in between tall, green trees, second of all for its historical significance, and third of all because it does not resemble anything else in Romania.

 You can include this attraction in one of our Transylvania tours.